-• The vendor completes the Vendor Questionnaire for the implementation seeking Certification, and the implementation must be evaluated against the Authenticator Security Requirements using FIDO Evaluation Report.
-For Level 1 this is completed by FIDO Security Secretariat, and for Level 2 and above it is completed by a FIDO Accredited Security Laboratory and a FIDO Evaluation Report is submitted to FIDO for review and approval by the Security Secretariat.
+- (First Evaluation) The vendor completes the Vendor Questionnaire for the implementation seeking Certification which will be evaluated against the Authenticator Security and Privacy Requirements.
+The FIDO Evaluation Report will summarize the results of the security evaluation.
+For Level 1 this is completed by FIDO Security Secretariat, and for Level 1+ and above it is completed by a FIDO Accredited Security Laboratory and a FIDO Evaluation Report is submitted to FIDO for review and approval by the Security Secretariat. - (Re-Evaluation) The Vendor completes the FIDO Impact Analysis Report (FIAR) to highlight the changes with regards to a previously certified Authenticator.
+This will result into a Maintenance Certification as described in Section 6.